 A important function of the 4HRPOA is to maintain the almost seventy miles of private roads on the ranch used by Four Hills Ranch members to access their property.
 It’s always a good idea to check the road conditions before planning a trip to the ranch.

 The Four Hills Ranch roads are PRIVATE roads and only Four Hills Ranch POA members and their guests are authorized to use our roads.
-Hunters, land-locked property owners and other individuals that do not own property within Four Hills Ranch are not authorized to use our roads.
+Hunters, land-locked property owners and other individuals that do not own property associated with the Four Hills Ranch POA are not authorized to use our roads.

-- Primary or Arterial Roads – Main roads that all members use on at least some portion of their drive to their property (arterial roads are identified in red on the 4HR map).
+- Arterial Roads – Main ranch roads all members use on at least some portion of their drive to their property (arterial roads are identified in red on the 4HR map).

 - Secondary Roads – All roads (secondary roads are identified in black on the 4HR map) other than Arterial Roads that provide access to all parcels..